apache/echarts-handbook/contents/en/how-to/data/dynamic-data.md

 ## loading Animation

-When it takes a long time to load the data, the user is facing the empty chart with only axes will wonder if there are bugs appear.
+When it takes a long time to load the data, the user is facing the empty chart with only axes will wonder if there is a bug.

 ECharts have a simple loading animation by default.
 You can call [showLoading](${mainSitePath}/api.html#echartsInstance.showLoading) to display.
 When the data loading was completed, call [hideLoading](${mainSitePath}/api.html#echartsInstance.hideLoading) to hide the animation.